 Her NIU teams were successful in the classroom as well, with the Huskie women's basketball program boasting a cumulative grade-point average (GPA) of 3.0 or better every semester under Owens.
 What's more, all 12 seniors that completed their careers at Northern Illinois during her tenure earned their degrees.

 As if that weren't enough, Owens is a rising star on the national and international coaching scene through her work with USA Basketball.
-In 2008 and 2009, she served as head coach of the United States U18 and U19 teams, guiding those squads to gold medals at the 2008 FIBA U18 Americas Championships in Argentina, and the 2009 FIBA U19 World Championships in Thailand -- in both cases, one of her standout players was current Notre Dame junior guard Skylar Diggins.
+In 2008 and 2009, she served as head coach of the United States U18 and U19 teams, guiding those squads to gold medals at the 2008 FIBA U18 Americas Championships in Argentina, and the 2009 FIBA U19 World Championships in Thailand -- in both cases, one of her standout players was Notre Dame All-America guard Skylar Diggins.
 In 2008, Owens was named USA Basketball's Developmental Coach of the Year, and prior to that, she spent two summers (2006-07) as an assistant coach for Team USA, collecting two more gold medals (2006 FIBA U18 Americas; 2007 FIBA U19 Worlds) as an aide under current DePaul head coach (and U.S. Senior National Team assistant coach) Doug Bruno.
 Owens also coached former Notre Dame point guard Melissa Lechlitner (`10) on that 2007 USA squad that took gold at the U19 World Championships.

-Owens finished her NIU career with 13 school records, most notably standing as Northern Illinois' all-time leader in scoring, blocked shots, free throws made, free throw attempts and field goal percentage -- to this day, she remains the Huskies' career leader in blocks, free throws made and consecutive double-digit scoring games.
+Owens finished her NIU career with 13 school records, most notably standing as Northern Illinois' all-time leader in scoring, blocked shots, free throws made, free throw attempts and field-goal percentage -- to this day, she remains the Huskies' career leader in blocks, free throws made and consecutive double-digit scoring games.
 In addition, she was the first player (male or female) in school history to score 2,000 points and grab 1,000 rebounds.

 A native of Chicago, Owens received her bachelor of arts degree in communications from Northern Illinois in 1990.
 She was selected by the faculty of the College of Liberal Arts and Sciences to serve as Commencement Marshal of her graduating class and was named Northern Illinois' Outstanding Woman.
 In addition, Owens was the recipient of the Student Leadership Award.